-Patients should bring their labelled sample and your appointment letter to Laboratory Medicine (Pathology) which is at A/B Block on the main hospital corridor at the allocated appointment time.
+Patients should bring their labelled sample and your appointment letter to Laboratory Medicine (Pathology) at your allocated appointment time.
+The department is located between the A&B Block on the main hospital corridor.

 Important: You must bring the sample as soon as possible after production and within 40 minutes.